-Q: When will I be able to get a vaccine?
+Q: Where will I be able to get COVID-19 vaccine?

 Q: How do I schedule a vaccine at El Camino Health?

-A: Although we now allow for walk-ins at our First Street location, we still encourage use of our online scheduler to make an appointment.
+A: Please use our online scheduler to make an appointment.

 Q: How do I cancel my vaccination appointment?

 A: Vaccine appointment thru the Outpatient Pharmacy can be cancelled via the link provided in your confirmation email or by calling the Outpatient Pharmacy at 650-988-8240.

 Q: How do we know the COVID-19 vaccines are safe and effective?

 A: Each vaccine has undergone a stringent review process by the U.S. Food and Drug Administration (FDA) — which is globally respected for its scientific standards of vaccine safety, effectiveness and quality — before it received the agency's Emergency Use Authorization.
 This means the FDA has determined there is substantial evidence that the vaccine is safe and effective in preventing a COVID-19 infection, particularly infection leading to hospitalization or death.
 In addition to clinical trials, we now have data gathered from the more than 610 million COVID-19 vaccine doses administered to date in the United States.
 Both the trials and the data from actual use clearly demonstrate that the vaccines are both safe and effective.

 Q: I heard the COVID-19 vaccine won't prevent me from getting COVID-19.
 So why should I be vaccinated?